Radical Islam: The Iranian Mojahedin: Content

 Thought the book, Abrahamian argues that the MEK had been established by middle-class intelligentsia and young people profoundly affected by the country's inequalities and oppression who played an important part in toppling the Pahlavi administration and winning the support and respect of many Iranians.
 Then, how after the Iranian revolution, the MEK quickly emerged as one of the biggest and better-organized parties in Iran, with their rallies drawing tens of thousands of participants.
 Abrahamian then explains how the Khomeini regime oppressed the MEK by executing and imprisoning thousands MEK members and sympathizers that rallied against the new regime. and concludes that the Khomeini regime was successful in dealing with the MEK's public support because it suppressed anti-government manifestations with "brute violence".
-During the Iranian revolution, the Mojahedin emerged as a viable and popular organization that played a crucial role in overthrowing the Shah’s government.
-Then Abrahamian describes the evolutionary nature of the Mojahedin’s ideology, which is considered one of the most important contributions of the book.
+During the Iranian revolution, the Mojahedin emerged as a viable and popular organization that played a crucial role in overthrowing the Shah's government.
+Then Abrahamian describes the evolutionary nature of the Mojahedin's ideology, which is considered one of the most important contributions of the book.
 Before and after the 1979 Iranian revolution, political opponents to the MEK often stigmatized it as “Marxist or Islamic Marxist” to the point that such pejorative denominations became common in stereotyping the organization in the media and academia.
-According to Abrahamian, the MEK’s influence is instead better understood through the analysis of its “conscious self-idenfication with Shi’a Islam”, which had origins in Iran’s urban and middle-class culture.
+According to Abrahamian, the MEK's influence is instead better understood through the analysis of its “conscious self-identification with Shi’a Islam”, which had origins in Iran's urban and middle-class culture.
 The MEK did support and adapted Marxist social ideas (mainly about class struggle) to “fashion a materialistic interpretation of Islamic history”, but never described themselves as Marxist.
-According to Abrahamian, the MEK’s revolutionary version of Islam differed sharply from Ayatollah Khomeini’s new populist Islam.
+According to Abrahamian, the MEK's revolutionary version of Islam differed sharply from Ayatollah Khomeini's new populist Islam.
 It is also considered critical of the ruling clerics in Iran, as well as militarization of the MEK and its refuge in Iraq.

-In the later chapters of the book, Abrahamian examines the MEK’s social background and ideology in detail, gathering and analysing a large amount of data in the context of the Iranian state and society.
+In the later chapters of the book, Abrahamian examines the MEK's social background and ideology in detail, gathering and analysing a large amount of data in the context of the Iranian state and society.
 Abrahamian concludes that though the MEK claimed Shii Islam was “a inherently revolutionary movement”, it did not consider that the Islamic Revolution could also become a clerical revolution.
-According to David Menashri, Abrahamian’s attempts at charting the history of a still-active underground movement is one of the reasons why the book’s picture on the MEK does not seem complete.
+According to David Menashri, Abrahamian's attempts at charting the history of a still-active underground movement is one of the reasons why the book's picture on the MEK does not seem complete.